 - Section one contains an overview of the principles of objective observation and moves on to discuss the rationale for including observation into routine daily activities and recommended strategies for good observation and note taking. - 2.
 Section two supports caregivers and staff in developing and managing an observation system, - 3.
-Section three promotes: - the reflection on observation notes to learn about what they tell us about each child, - assessment of children's growth over time to evaluate the effectiveness of instruction, learning activities and the overall program.
+Section three promotes: - the reflection on observation notes to learn about what they tell us about each child. - assessment of children's growth over time to evaluate the effectiveness of instruction, learning activities and the overall program.

-This section of the workbook includes discussion points, and interactive exercises to assist the trainer in facilitating staff development in using observation-based assessment and evaluation.
+This section of the Trainer's Guide includes discussion points, reading suggestions, and interactive exercises to assist the trainer in facilitating staff development in using observation-based assessment and evaluation.

-Part II: Observation Vignettes for Practice in Observing and Recording is divided into three sections focusing on one of the three age groups: Infant/toddler, preschool and school-age.
+Part II: Observation Vignettes for Practice in Observing and Recording is divided into three sections, focusing on one of the three age groups: Infant/toddler; preschool; and school-age.
 Each section models how the introduced observation strategies can be modified to address the unique needs of each age group.

-Each age-group section offers four observation vignettes (each clip is 1.5 to 2+ minutes in length) of children in daily routine activities.
-These vignettes provide an opportunity for the viewer to practice observation skills; write objective and accurate anecdotal notes; and to reflect on the collected observations.
+Each age-group section offers four observation vignettes (each clip is 1.5 to 2 minutes in length) of children in daily routine activities.
+These vignettes provide an opportunity for the viewer to practice observation skills; write objective and accurate anecdotal notes; and reflect on what the collected observations tell about the child's development.

-These collaborative activities are designed to foster objective observation, clear note taking, shared perspectives, reflection, and teamwork in making observation-based assessment work for groups of care and education providers.
+These collaborative activities are designed to foster objective observation, clear note taking, shared perspectives, reflection and teamwork in making observation-based assessment work for groups of care and education providers.

-The primary goals and objectives of Getting to Know You Through Observation, Desired Results Observation Training Video/DVD and Workbook are to:
+The primary goals and objectives of Getting to Know You Through Observation,

+Desired Results Observation Training Video/DVD, Trainer's Guide, and Workbook are to: